mahadnav/FMR-Data-Filteration-and-Visualization/README.md

 By following the tutorial, you can effectively enhance your density plots, making them more informative and visually appealing, which is crucial for data analysis and presentation.

 ## Credits
-This program has been developed for PhysLab @ LUMS under the supervision of Dr. Sabieh Anwar and mnetorship of Dr. Adnan Raza.
+This code has been developed for PhysLab @ LUMS under the supervision of Dr. Sabieh Anwar and mentorship of Dr. Adnan Raza.

 Explore PhysLab here:
 http://www.physlab.org